westurner/dotfiles/index.rst

 | Docs: https://github.com/nvie/gitflow/wiki/Command-Line-Arguments
 | Docs: https://github.com/nvie/gitflow/wiki/Config-values

-GitFlow is a named branch workflow for git with ``master``, ``develop``, ``feature``, ``release``, ``hotfix``, and ``support`` branches (``git flow``).
+GitFlow is a named branch workflow for :ref:`git` with ``master``, ``develop``, ``feature``, ``release``, ``hotfix``, and ``support`` branches (``git flow``).

+Gitflow branch names and prefixes are configured in ``.git/config``;
-Branch names are configurable; the defaults are as follows:
+the defaults are:

 +--------------------+-------------------------------------------------------------------------+